 • Specify the handoff point: Once a lead becomes an MQL, marketing hands it off to the sales team.
 However, what categorizes a lead as qualified is unique to each business.

-Misaligned marketing and sales teams can waste time and cause leads to go unused.
+Misaligned marketing and sales teams can waste time and leave leads unused.
 For a successful sales process, both departments must work together

 Just remember lead generation ≠ sales prospecting.